The Apache Software Foundation

 Friends of Apache Groovy

-The explanation in their about section makes it clear that that initiative is not affiliated or driven by the ASF, and also that any contributions, funded or not, have to go through the usual Apache Groovy acceptance process.
+The explanation in their about section makes it clear that that initiative is not affiliated or driven by the ASF, and also that any code or documentation contributions, funded or not, have to go through the usual Apache Groovy acceptance process.